neo-project/docs/en-us/node/network-protocol.md

    |0xd0|PublishTransaction|500 * n|(Not usuable) Special Transactions for Smart Contracts|
    |0xd1|InvocationTransaction|0|Special transcations for calling smart contracts|

-   Each type of transaction, in addition to the public field, also has its own exclusive field.
+   Each type of transaction, in addition to the public fields, also has its own exclusive field.
 The following will describe these exclusive fields in detail.

    + MinerTransaction